isomerpages/moe-tmjc/_event-highlight-about-us/2022/Term 3.md

 A group of JC1 Economics students represented TMJC in the GIC-MOE Last Reserve Game Competition.Our TMJCians managed to unlock all 4 badges in the game, earning themselves a Tote Bag containing limited-edition game badge stickers and a t-shirt.

-We are also proud to share that Lim Yong Le from 22S201 earned the 3rd Highest Game Score in the  Junior College and Centralised Institute Category!
+We are also proud to share that Lim Yong Le from 22S201 earned the 3rd Highest Game Score in the&nbsp; Junior College and Centralised Institute Category!

 Congratulations to all!